Cafe Variations photo by Michael Brosilow

 Tuition, Fees, College Credit and ScholarshipsA non-refundable application fee of $40 is required to apply.

-Tuition for the 2014 four-week workshop was $2,130 (Undergraduate and Non-Credit).
-Room and board on campus was $1,568.
-We expect a nominal increase for 2015 that will be confirmed shortly.
+Tuition for the 2015 four-week workshop is $2,160 (Undergraduate and Non-Credit).
+Room and board on campus is $1,736.
 The workshop may also be taken for three semester hours of graduate-level credit for an additional $350 above the Tuition Fee.
 Room without board is not available.

 Scholarship Information – Requests for assistance are due with the application to